 Pay as you go (PAYG), no long term commitments

-AWS recently released a feature to upgrade an Ubuntu LTS EC2 instance to Ubuntu Pro, maintaining the PAYG model.
-Since EKS runs on EC2, we can leverage this process to enable Pro and its features.
-The process is done through AWS License Manager and SSM.
+AWS recently released a feature that allows upgrading an Ubuntu LTS EC2 instance to Ubuntu Pro while maintaining the PAYG model.
+As EKS runs on EC2, we can utilize this process to upgrade a regular Ubuntu-EKS image to Ubuntu Pro.
+The upgrade process is carried out through AWS License Manager and SSM.